yoheinakajima/babyagi/README.md

-# First Successful Prompt
+# Terminal GPT Task Management System

+This task management system leverages OpenAI's GPT-3 or GPT-4 and Pinecone's vector similarity search to automate task management, including task generation, agent assignment, and task prioritization.
+Forked from babyagi, the main goal of this repo is to give GPT full access to the terminal.

+# Proof of Concept
 OBJECTIVE='Create a simple react app that displays a list of items' FIRST_TASK='created an app called "my-app" terminal using npx'

 Here's a proof of concept, GPT writing directly into the terminal to create a basic React App

 <img width="809" alt="Screen Shot 2023-04-08 at 12 09 36 AM" src="https://user-images.githubusercontent.com/97474920/230704546-c55f437b-49c5-44fb-b24c-e45691e3b99a.png">

-#Terminal GPT Task Management System

-This task management system leverages OpenAI's GPT-3 or GPT-4 and Pinecone's vector similarity search to automate task management, including task generation, agent assignment, and task prioritization.
-Forked from babyagi, the main goal of this repo is to give GPT full access to the terminal.

-#Setup
+# Setup

 To set up the system, follow these steps: